 There are some great new and improved roads perfect for road bike cruisin’ and some downright dusty and fun ones thrown in the mix.

-If you’ve been to Thailand, Laos and Vietnam before don’t confuse these countries with Cambodia.
+If you’ve been on motorcycle tours in Thailand, Laos and Vietnam before don’t confuse these countries with Cambodia.
 Because this place is different.
 Well, there may be some similarities but the language is different, the people are different and Cambodia’s history is different.

 It’s a fascinating country who’s existence dates back to 4500 BC.
 Everywhere you go there’s a reminder of both the opulent Angkorian past and dark recent history of the Khmer Rouge.
 But what’s really impressive are the Cambodian people.
 They are resilient, hard working, inventive and always smiling, friendly and welcoming.